- Eye Care

 Age-related Macular Degeneration (AMD)

 For people over 50 years of age, this condition is the leading reason for the loss of sight.
 There is a small spot near the center of your eye called the macula.
 The macula is responsible for your central vision, the loss of which can set limits in your life.
-AMD can restrict your ability of face-recognition, driving, reading, writing, or any activity that requires you to look close.
+AMD can restrict your ability of face recognition, driving, reading, writing, or any activity that requires you to look closely.
 Risk factors for AMD are:

 Dry Eye